E-commerce

 Accounting exports

-Formats expected by your accountant: validate early to close months without re-entry.
+Formats expected by your accountant: validate early so you can close the months without re-entering data.

 Indicators, data quality and governance

-Measure preparation lead time, picking error rate, canceled orders, exception resolution time.
-Cross-reference with your analytics reports to link product issues and customer service.
+Measure preparation time, picking error rate, canceled orders, exception resolution time.
+Cross-reference with your analytics reports to link product issues and customer support.

 Address quality